A hot bath outdoors can be the ultimate relaxation after a long day.

 A few more words about the technology:

-There are several factors that determine how exactly heating the hot tub with the wood stove works, what quantities are needed, etc.
+There are several factors that determine exactly how heating the hot tub with the wood stove works, what quantities are needed, etc.

-Such factors are:
+Such factors include:

-• The size of the hot tub
+- The size of the hot tub

-• The difference between air temperature and water temperature
+- The difference between air temperature and water temperature

-• The position of the wood stove: inside or outside
+- The position of the wood stove: inside or outside

 If you want to regulate the temperature of the water in the hot tub, you can adjust the amount of wood in the stove.